sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_7_OverviewOfAComputer/Quiz.md

 **Description**

-a) CPU & Memory are connected to each other through a bus called FSB or Front Side Bus via Northbridge bus controller.
-FSB is a very fast bus as the data transfer between CPU & Memory must be very fast.
-Option (b) IB is Internal Bridge which connects the bus controllers called Northbridge & Southbridge.
-Option (c) Southbridge is a bus controller that connects other devices like Keyboard, Mouse, Disk etc. to CPU.

-b) CPU & Memory are connected to each other through a bus called FSB or Front Side Bus via Northbridge bus controller.
-FSB is a very fast bus as the data transfer between CPU & Memory must be very fast.
-Option (b) IB is Internal Bridge which connects the bus controllers called Northbridge & Southbridge.
-Option (c) Southbridge is a bus controller that connects other devices like Keyboard, Mouse, Disk etc. to CPU.

-c) CPU & Memory are connected to each other through a bus called FSB or Front Side Bus via Northbridge bus controller.
-FSB is a very fast bus as the data transfer between CPU & Memory must be very fast.
-Option (b) IB is Internal Bridge which connects the bus controllers called Northbridge & Southbridge.
-Option (c) Southbridge is a bus controller that connects other devices like Keyboard, Mouse, Disk etc. to CPU.

-d) CPU & Memory are connected to each other through a bus called FSB or Front Side Bus via Northbridge bus controller.
+CPU & Memory are connected to each other through a bus called FSB or Front Side Bus via Northbridge bus controller.
 FSB is a very fast bus as the data transfer between CPU & Memory must be very fast.
 Option (b) IB is Internal Bridge which connects the bus controllers called Northbridge & Southbridge.
 Option (c) Southbridge is a bus controller that connects other devices like Keyboard, Mouse, Disk etc. to CPU.

 ---
 ---